 * naan bread

-* hummus chips/crisps or lentil chips/crisps or veggie straws/crisps
+* hummus chips [crisps] or lentil crisps, or veggie straws or crisps

 * fresh chilli slices

-- Soup pan/ large saucepan/ Dutch oven pot
+- Soup pan, Dutch oven pot, or similar

 - small fry pan for toasting cashews, optional